rmolinari/data_structures/README.md

 puts pts.highest_ne(0, 0)
 ```

+# Implementations

 ## Priority Search Tree

 Store a set of two-dimensional points in a way that allows certain queries to be answered efficiently.
 See McCreight and De et al.

 ## Segment Tree

-Segment trees sore information related to subintervals of a certain array.
+Segment trees store information related to subintervals of a certain array.
 For example, they can be used to find the sum of the
 elements in an arbitrary subinterval A[i..j] of an array A[0..n] in O(log n) time.

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

+There is a generic implementation, ```GenericSegmentTree``` and a single concrete class ```MaxValSegmentTree```.

 ## References
 - E.M.
 McCreight, _Priority search trees_, SIAM J. Comput., 14(2):257-276, 1985.